Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Summary for the experts (to be skipped by others)

 \section{Summary for the experts (to be skipped by others)}

 This section summarizes the content of the manuscript in a succinct manner.
 It can be used as a summary, or as a reference to the broader picture while reading the rest of the manuscript.
 For most readers, this summary will be cryptic or confusing at a first reading.
-If it was obvious, there would be no need for a manuscript.
+If it was otherwise, there would be no need for a manuscript to follow.

-{ The long-term motivation for this study is three-fold.
+{ \cut{The long-term motivation for this study is three-fold.
 First, a desire to see a theory of information emerge in support of {\em decision and control tasks}, as opposed to transmission and storage of data.
 Then, a desire to enable the computation of {\em performance bounds} in a vision-based decision or control task, for instance bounds on the probability of error in visual recognition.
-Finally, the desire to give grounding to low-level vision operations such as segmentation, edge detection, feature selection etc. It goes without saying that these problems cannot be settled by one person in one manuscript, so this work aims to make a few steps in the direction of these long-term goals.
+Finally, the desire to give grounding to low-level vision operations such as segmentation, edge detection, feature selection etc. It goes without saying that these problems cannot be settled by one person in one manuscript, so this work aims to make a few steps in the direction of these long-term goals.}

-What makes vision special, compared to other sensory modalities (auditory, tactile, olfactory etc.) is the fact that {\em nuisance factors} in the data formation process {\em account for almost all the complexity of the data} \cite{sundaramoorthiPVS09}.
+What makes vision difficult, and might explain the fact that almost half of the primate brain is devoted to it \cite{fellemanV91,poggio11}, is the fact that {\em nuisance factors} in the data formation process {\em account for almost all the complexity of the data} \cite{sundaramoorthiPVS09}.
 Such factors include {\em invertible nuisances} such as contrast and viewpoint (away from occlusions), and {\em non-invertible} ones such as occlusions, quantization, noise, and general illumination changes.
 After {\em discounting the effects of the nuisances in the data} (invariance), even if one had started with infinite-resolution data, what is left is ``thin'' (supported on a {\em zero-measure} subset of the image domain).
-Its complexity measures the {\em Actionable Information} in the data.
-The fact that Actionable Information can be {\em thin in the data} is relevant in the context of the {signal-to-symbol barrier} problem.
+The complexity of the data after the effects of invertible nuisances has been remove is called {\em Actionable Information}.
+The fact that Actionable Information can be {\em thin in the data} is relevant to the {signal-to-symbol barrier} problem.